osu-uwrt/2021_ML_Workshop/README.md

    python -m pip install -r requirements.txt
    ```
    - If the installation fails, try it on a version of Python below 3.7.
 A windows installer for Python 3.6.8 can be found [here](https://www.python.org/ftp/python/3.6.8/python-3.6.8-amd64.exe).
 You may need to add it to your PATH environment variable and remove any other Python versions in there such that running `python -v` displays 3.6.8.
 4. Open the file `ml-workshop.ipynb` and you should be good to go!
+If this step works, you are all set up for the workshop!

 ### API Key